lxsmnsyc/caldaria/docs/README.md

 ### Project structure

-`rigidity` projects has a common file structure:
+`caldaria` projects has a common file structure:

-- `.rigidity` - This is the directory where the build output (both server and client) goes.
+- `.caldaria` - This is the directory where the build output (both server and client) goes.
 - `src` - The project's main directory.
   - `pages` - Directory where the pages are located.
 The structure of this directory is used for building the page router.
   - `api` - Directory where the API routes are located.
 Like `pages`, the structure of this directory is used for building the API router.